Our Roadmap to Social Impact

 Assumption

-• Migrant guides attend and lead scheduled workshops.
+• Migrant guides attend paid trainings and scheduled workshops.

 Risk

-• Partner with local NGOs to recruit and sustain skilled migrant facilitators.
+• Partner capacity: pair each city with experienced NGOs and trained migrant facilitators.

 Every Theory of Change relies on certain conditions.